vibhutirohan/Urban-Crash-Risk-Radar/README.md

 ---

 ## ✨ What makes it stand out
-- **Multi-city, multi-tenant lakehouse** — `city` as a first-class partition across raw/silver/gold
+- **Multi-city lakehouse** — `city` as a first-class partition across raw/silver/gold
-- **Spatiotemporal features** — history windows, neighbor context, weather signals
+- **Spatiotemporal features** — history windows, neighbor context, weather signals, time-of-day
-- **Production-ish flow** — scheduled ingestion, partitioned Parquet, API endpoint, static site
+- **Production-ish flow** — ingestion, partitioned Parquet, API endpoint, static site
 - **Academy-friendly** — only core AWS; graceful fallbacks where services are limited
+- **Opportunities for Expansion** - expansion to more cities using the same pipeline, based on the same national dataset

 <!-- Footer animation -->